lewagon/dotfiles/01-Ruby/02-Arrays-Enumerable/03-Black-Jack/README.md

 ```

 - For each game, a new bank score is randomly picked in `16..21`.
-- Each turn the user is asked if he wants to pick a card or not
+- For each round, the user is asked if he wants to pick a card or not
-  - If he wants to pick a card, you add the picked card's value to his score.
+  - If he wants a new card, you add the picked card's value to his score.
 Afterwards the `#state_of_the_game` should be displayed, telling him what his score is and what's the bank value.
   - Else the game stops and the outcome message is printed

 - Implement the `#state_of_the_game` method, which will return the string : `Your score is 16, bank is 17!` with the correct values.